ipdk-io/stratum-deps/docs/change-history.md

 # Change History

-This document summarizes the changes that have been made in the transtion from `networking-recipe/setup` to the `stratum-deps` repository.
+This document summarizes the changes that have been made as part of the transition from `networking-recipe/setup` to the `stratum-deps` repository.

 ## General changes